glag2/raspi-car/README.md

 3) `sudo apt-get install adb jq`
 4) `adb devices`
 5) To allow the connection select "allow" on the popup in waydroid (check "always allow" the box)
-6) Save the `sudo nano Desktop/Waydroid/geobridge-gpsd.sh` file with the content of this repo path: `code\utils\Waydroid\geobridge-gpsd.sh`
+6) Save the `sudo nano Desktop/Waydroid/geobridge-gpsd.sh` file with the content of this repo path: `code\Waydroid\geobridge-gpsd.sh`
 7) Execute it with `sudo bash  Desktop/Waydroid/geobridge-gpsd.sh --init`
 8) If the app doesn't install fix the error trying to install it manually with `waydroid app install /tmp/appium.apk`
 9) In another terminal run the script without the --init  (or run the minimal version) flag to allow the applications to read the location